What to Expect From Nottingham Freshers Week

 Whilst Lockdown might seem like a distant memory, Covid-19 is still about and clubs and bars have taken precautions.
 For both universities’ events, you’ll most likely need a Covid Pass as per Government guidelines and more information on how to get one can be found at the two sites – Covid Pass For UoN and Covid Pass for NTU.

 Both unis are super focused on creating events for students by students, which means that if you see any other vendor (apart from the unis) selling Fresher events or wristbands, then they are fake.

 UoN and NTU strongly urge all students to purchase event tickets and wristbands through respective Student Unions.
 Freshers are an incredible few days and to make sure you get the most of it, make sure you stay safe.

 Worried about money?
-Wave goodbye to your budget woes with our top tips here.
+Wave goodbye to this with our top tips on how to budget.
 We’re sure these will help out during Nottingham freshers week.